Bren08/Hear_to_Hear_updated/README.md

 Most of the testing for this app was done manually.
 I find as I start building I am constantly testing each feature and intentionally trying to find fault or break the app.
 I find this a very effective way to test.

+Note:
+DEBUG in settings.py is set to True as when I set it to False the app kept crashing and therefore would not host on Heroku properly.
+Travis is also throwing up 1 error regarding a Ruby file and therefore the build is currently failing.

 ## Deployment

 A live version of the site is here [Hear to Hear](https://hear-to-hear.herokuapp.com)